canonical/chisel-docs/docs/how-to/slice-a-package.md

     - [maintainer scripts], and
     - [`conffiles`] file.

-    Run `dpkg -e openss*.deb` to extract the metadata files into a new `DEBIAN/` directory for inspection.
+    Run `dpkg -e openssl*.deb` to extract the metadata files into a new `DEBIAN/` directory for inspection.

    1. [ ] [**Inspect package [`conffiles`] file**]{#create_sdf_inspect_pkg_conffiles}